 Limited Clients.
 Proven Results.

-Licensed to practice law in Ohio since 2003, Domestic Violence Defense Attorney Robert Stiefvater has a proven track record of successfully defending Westfield Center domestic violence cases.
-Call Robert about your case.
-Even if our Domestic Violence Defense Law Firm is not currently accepting new clients, a Domestic Violence Defense Attorney will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.
+Licensed to practice law in Ohio since 2003, Domestic Violence Defense Lawyer Robert Stiefvater has a proven track record of successfully defending Westfield Center domestic violence cases.
+Call and speak with Robert about your case.
+Even if our Domestic Violence Defense Law Firm is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.

 - No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.

 A conviction of domestic violence in Westfield Center, or anywhere in Ohio, has serious penalties.
 Domestic violence can be a misdemeanor or a felony.
 A conviction for domestic violence cannot be expunged.
 Subsequent domestic violence convictions have increased penalties.
 Penalties range from misdemeanor sentences to felony sentences with mandatory prison time.
 For example, conviction of a:

 6 to 18 months in prison and fine up to $5,000.